Coderbiswajit24/pan-number-validation-postgresql/README.md

   The PAN number data cleaning and validation project is inspired by and adapted from the comprehensive tutorial by the techTFQ YouTube channel.
 The step-by-step    SQL techniques for cleaning, validating, and categorizing PAN numbers, including user-defined functions for complex checks, were learned from the video titled     "PAN Card Validation in SQL | Real World Data Cleaning & Validation Project" https://youtu.be/J1vlhH5LFY8?si=VQwnso3AwytRA1vt
   This resource greatly helped in understanding practical data engineering challenges and solutions for real-world datasets.

-  Special thanks to techTFQ [Thoufiq Mohammed](https://www.linkedin.com/in/thoufiq-mohammed/) for sharing this detailed, hands-on project that bridges theoretical knowledge with applied SQL programming for data analysts.
+Special thanks to Respected Sir [Thoufiq Mohammed](https://www.linkedin.com/in/thoufiq-mohammed/) for sharing this detailed, hands-on project that bridges theoretical knowledge with applied SQL programming for data analysts.

  ## 🌐 Connect With Me